« Back to Services Overview

 The focus of this clinic is the neuropsychological assessment of children and adolescents with neurological illness, medical illnesses and disorders, genetic disorders, psychiatric illness and behavior problems, brain injury, developmental disabilities, and complex learning issues.
 Individuals are referred to the clinic from a variety of sources, including neurology, nephrology, oncology, pediatric rehab, and local school systems.
 Neuropsychological assessment describes brain-behavior relationships by assessing multiple cognitive domains and relating a patient’s performance within these domains to neuroanatomical and neurophysiological principles.
 A typical clinic day begins with a parent/child interview to clarify questions and concerns, followed by three to five hours of assessment.
 Interpretives generally take place on another day in order to have time to score all assessments, develop the diagnostic formulation, and select appropriate treatments and recommendations.
 Trainees participate in all aspects of the clinic, and gradually move into more independence in regards to interviewing, battery development, and formulation.
 Trainees participating in this clinic will be exposed to a wide range of clinical presentations, semi-structured clinical interviewing, neuropsychological testing procedures, interpretation of data, clinical interpretive with clients and family members, report writing, and community consultation and information sharing as requested by the families.

-Postsecondary Education Transition Clinic
+Postsecondary Education and Transition Clinic

-Opportunities have expanded for young adults with intellectual and developmental disabilities to continue their education and pursue careers.
+Opportunities have expanded for young adults with developmental disabilities to continue their education and pursue careers.
 To meet their needs, the Carolina Institute for Developmental Disabilities is offering an interdisciplinary evaluation that generates a profile of interests, strengths, skills, and needs, resulting in a plan for next steps.

 For more information, please contact: Donna Yerby